cite-architecture/citedx/README.md

 ## The CITE Exchange format

-Specifications of the CITE Exchange format are available in the [docs directory](docs).
+Specifications of the CITE Exchange format are in the `docs` directory.

-The latest release version of the specification is [version **3.0.1**](https://cite-architecture.github.io/citedx/CEX-spec-3.0.1/).
+The latest release version of the specification is version **3.0.1**, available [here](https://cite-architecture.github.io/citedx/CEX-spec-3.0.1/).
 Version 3.0.1 corrects an error in an illustrative example:  the requirements of the specification are unchaged from 3.0.

 No further functionality is planned beyond version 3.0.